TonyVallad/Nutriscore-Prediction-Model/readme.md

 ### **Future Improvements**

-- **Enhanced API**: Extend the API for more comprehensive Nutri-Score predictions and data management.
+- **Enhanced API**: Extend the API for more comprehensive Nutri-Score predictions and data management, including handling model information and status to monitor model performance and availability.
+- **Statistics Template**: Add a dedicated template to display various graphs and metrics about the current model, as well as comparisons with other tested models.
-- **Improved Data Preparation**: Enhance missing value handling, scaling, and feature engineering.
+- **Improved Data Preparation**: Enhance missing value handling, scaling, and feature engineering for cleaner, more robust input data.
-- **Simplify Data Exploration**: Regroup training_data and search_results templates into one template.
+- **Simplify Data Exploration**: Merge the `training_data` and `search_results` templates into a single template to streamline data exploration.
-- **UI Enhancements**: Refine the prediction form and results display.
+- **UI Enhancements**: Refine the prediction form and results display for a more user-friendly experience.

 ---